automium/automium/test/SETUP.md

 `kubectl apply -f ingress.yaml`

-The ingress define 2 different domains, you have to map in your local etc/hosts:
+The ingress matches 2 different domains.
+You have to map them in your local _etc/hosts_ file, adding this two lines:

 ```
 127.0.0.1    consul.automium.local